flyyufelix/flyyufelix.github.io/_posts/2020-12-02-google-football-rl.md

 Other tools I used including [hydra](https://medium.com/pytorch/hydra-a-fresh-look-at-configuration-for-machine-learning-projects-50583186b710) for managing hyperparameters, [Weights & Biases](http://wandb.ai/) for visualizing the rewards and logging, and docker for standardizing the dev environment.

-The source code for imitation learning can be found [here].
+The source code for imitation learning can be found [here](https://github.com/flyyufelix/google_research_football_kaggle/tree/main/imitation_learning).

-The source code for reinforcement learning training can be found [here].
+The source code for reinforcement learning training can be found [here](https://github.com/flyyufelix/google_research_football_kaggle/tree/main/rl_agent).

 If you have any questions or thoughts feel free to leave a comment below.